Semiparametric bivariate extreme-value copulas: Introduction

-The work by \citeauthor{Vettori2017} shows that, despite EVC having been studied for a long time, some of the most relevant and accepted methods fail to meet all the constraints required by the Pickands function even for the bivariate case.
-Interestingly, semiparametric approaches, like the one introduced by~\citeauthor{HernandezLobato2011} for Archimedean copulas~\cite{HernandezLobato2011}, have not been explored in the context of EVC as a workable alternative.
+Some accepted methods fail to meet all the constraints required by the \gls{pf}, even in the bivariate case~\cite{Vettori2017}.
+Semiparametric approaches, like the one introduced by~\citeauthor{HernandezLobato2011} for Archimedean copulas~\cite{HernandezLobato2011}, have not been explored in the context of \glspl{evc}.